 Brassica juncea.
 20 days baby, 40 days full.

 A mix of gorgeous mustard greens perfect for salad mix.
-To quote the Urban Dictionary, “a transcendent beauty that forever consumes the hearts and minds of any who gaze at its stunning perfection”.
+To quote the Urban Dictionary, “a transcendent beauty that forever consumes the hearts and minds of any who gaze at its stunning perfection.”
 Yes, that is a little hyperbolic for describing a mustard, but the excellent flavor, oak-shaped red and purple leaves with good moderate heat are hard to beat.
 Great for salad or bunching greens.
-Oak fire has been our go to spicy green for all salad mixes.
-Bred in Oregon by Tim Peters of Peters Seed & Research for more cold hardiness & disease resistance than other red mustards.
+Oak Fire has been our go-to spicy green for all salad mixes.
+Bred in Oregon by Tim Peters of Peters Seed and Research for more cold hardiness and disease resistance than other red mustards.
 We have seen young plants go through 10°F with no snow cover or row cover.

 Parsley Root, Hilmar (Organic)$3.80–$6.80

 Pure white, 8” half-long shaped root vegetable with a mild parsley flavor.
 Roots are broad at shoulders, tapering to a point.
-Very aromatic & great in soups or roasted in the oven.
+Very aromatic and great in soups or roasted in the oven.
 Hilmar really shines as a winter vegetable when it sweetens up after a frost.
-Plus it’s very cold hardy – it was one of the crops that overwintered outside during our record cold snap of December 2013 (lows of 5°F!).
-Leaves can also be eaten.
+Plus it’s very cold hardy – it was one of the crops that overwintered outside during our record cold snap in December 2013 with lows of 5° F!
+Leaves are also edible.
 Of the several varieties of parsley root we have tried, Hilmar is hands down the most vigorous – important for a root vegetable that, like parsnips, is relatively slow to start.
-Big strong tops make for good weed competitiveness, easy harvest & are nice for bunching.
+Big strong tops make for good weed competitiveness, easy harvest and are nice for bunching.
 Sow in early June for harvest in October through February.

 Parsley, Cilician (Organic)$3.25–$40.00